freeCodeCamp/guide/src/pages/user-experience-design/a-b-testing/index.md

 Every website wants visitors converting from just visitors to something else(Convertions, sign ups, or just take action for something).
 The rate at which a website is able to do this is its "conversion rate".
 Measuring the performance of a variation (A or B) means measuring the rate at which it converts visitors to goal achievers.
 Data scientists use A/B testing to see which version(s) of their product leads to their desired goal faster.
 Sometimes large companies run hundreds or thousands of A/B tests to make product decisions.
 These tests are almost always randomized, large, and blinded.
 This means that the subject or user does not know abou the A/B test.

+Why Should You A/B Test?
+A/B testing allows you to make more out of your existing traffic.
+While the cost of acquiring paid traffic can be huge, the cost of increasing your conversions is minimal.
+To compare, a Small Business Plan of Visual Website Optimizer starts at $49.
+That's the cost of 5 to 10 Google Adwords clicks.
+The Return On Investment of A/B testing can be massive, as even small changes on a landing page or website can result in significant increases in leads generated, sales and revenue.

 #### More Information: